SUFFERING FROM A NECK AND BACK INJURY?

 Pennsylvania Neck & Back Injury Lawyers

-Helping Victims of Neck & Back Injuries in Carlisle, Hanover, Harrisburg, Lancaster & York, PA
+Helping Victims of Neck & Back Injuries in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County & York, PA

 When your neck or back is injured in an accident or through poor working conditions, the pain can be severe, prolonged, and life-altering.
 At Handler, Henning, & Rosenberg, we believe that those who cause neck or back injuries should be held accountable for their actions.
 Our firm has been helping those in Pennsylvania who are suffering from personal injuries since 1922.
-Over the last century of practicing personal injury law, we have seen the pain that those who experience neck and back injuries experience.
+Over the last century of practicing personal injury law

 Common Causes of Injury to the Neck & Back